Hoyasumii/avengers-endgame/README.md

 THOR: I always wear this.
 This is one of my favorites.

-[Frigga puts her hand on Thor's face and takes a g
+[Frigga puts her hand on Thor's face and takes a go